 Neve Tzedek is bordered with Shabazi, Florentin, Jaffa, Shapira, and “Lev Hair”, located on the southwestern of Tel Aviv, the city’s oldest neighborhood and most picturesque, with an atmosphere of artist’s colony or a little village. many years ago it was a slum, until the artists and the rich people discovered it.
 The winding streets are lined with elegantly renovated homes, fashionable cafes, bakery, bars, and chic boutiques, from clothes to jewelry to unique crafts.

-You can enjoy a good cappuccino at one of the outdoor cafes, shopping for style or take a walk to Neve Tzedek residents and beaches.
-Neve Tzedek has it charm and authenticity, feels comfortable, relaxed and unpretentious.
+You can enjoy a good cappuccino at one of the outdoor cafes, shopping for style, or take a walk to Neve Tzedek residents and beaches.
+Neve Tzedek has its charm and authenticity, feels comfortable, relaxed, and unpretentious.

-Bellini – italian cuisine – 6 Yechieli st.
+Bellini – Italian cuisine – 6 Yechieli st. – Closed

 Agas and Tamar jewelry – 43 Shabazi st.

 Hafatzim – home decor – 27 Shlush st.

 Suzanne Dellal center – home of the Batsheva modern dance troupe and the performances of acclaimed contemporary dancers – 5 Yechieli st.

 If you have any recommendations of places, tips, pictures you took, or anything you want to share on our Tel Aviv’s neighborhood guide, write to us and share your local knowledge!

 Next on Tel Aviv’s neighbourhood guide – Florentin. stay tuned.